On the subregular $J$-rings of Coxeter systems: Free fusion rings

-for all $v, w\in \ip{A}$, where $xz$ means the juxtaposition of $x$ and $z$. \end{definition} It is well known that $\cdot$ is associative (see \cite{Raum}).
-It is also easy to check that $R$ is always a unital based ring with its basis given by the free monoid $\ip{A}$, with unit given by the empty word, and with its anti-involution ${}^*:\ip{A}\ra\ip{A}$ given by the map $\,\bar{}\,$.
+for all $v, w\in \ip{A}$, where $xz$ means the juxtaposition of $x$ and $z$. \end{definition} It is known that $\cdot$ is associative (see \cite{Raum}).
+It is also easy to check that $R$ is a unital based ring with basis $\ip{A}$, with unit given by the empty word, and with its anti-involution ${}^*:\ip{A}\ra\ip{A}$ given by the map $\,\bar{}\,$.
+We should mention that while we have already defined fusion rings to be unital based rings of finite rank in Definition \ref{fusion def}, the new term ``free fusion rings'' here does not mean fusion rings with an additional property of being ``free'' in some sense.
+In fact, free fusions rings are never fusion rings in the sense of Definition \ref{fusion def} because they fail to be of finite rank.

 Free fusion rings were introduced in \cite{Banica} to capture the tensor rules in certain semisimple tensor categories arising from the theory of operator algebras.
 More specifically, the categories are categories of representations of \emph{compact quantum groups}, and their Grothendieck rings fit the axiomatization of free fusion rings in Definition \ref{ffr}.
 In \cite{Freslon-1}, A. Freslon classified all free fusion rings arising as the Grothendieck rings of compact quantum groups in terms of their underlying fusion sets.
-Further, while a free fusion ring may appear as the Grothendieck ring of multiple non-isomorphic compact quantum groups, Freslon described a canonical way to associate a \emph{partition quantum group}---a special type of compact quantum group---to any free fusion ring arising from a compact quantum group.
+Furthermore, while a free fusion ring may appear as the Grothendieck ring of multiple non-isomorphic compact quantum groups, Freslon described a canonical way to associate a \emph{partition quantum group}---a special type of compact quantum group---to any free fusion ring arising from a compact quantum group.
 These special quantum groups correspond via a type of Schur-Weyl duality to \emph{categories of non-crossing partitions}, which can in turn be used to study the representations of the quantum groups.

 All the free fusion rings appearing as $J_s$ in our examples fit in the classification of \cite{Freslon-1}.
-In each of our examples, we will identify the associated partition quantum group $\mathbb{G}$.
+In each example, we will identify the associated partition quantum group $\mathbb{G}$.
 The fact that $J_s$ is connected to $\mathbb{G}$ is intriguing, and it would be interesting to see how the categorification of $J_s$ arising from Soergel bimodules connects to the representations of $\mathbb{G}$ on the categorical level.